snarfed/granary/README.md

     * Add new `reader` query param for toggling rendering decisions that are specific to feed readers.
 Right now, just affects location: it's rendered in the content when `reader=true` (the default), omitted when `reader=false`.
     * Include author name when rendering attached articles and notes (e.g. quote tweets).
     * Only include AS `activity:object-type` and `activity:verb` elements when they have values.
+    * Render AS image and mf2 u-photo if they're not already in content.
 * REST API:
     * Fix bugs in html => json-mf2 and html => html conversions.
 * Upgrade brevity to 0.2.14 for a couple [bug](https://github.com/kylewm/brevity/issues/5) [fixes](https://github.com/kylewm/brevity/issues/6).